Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Enter correct current password2.
-Enter new password3.
-Confirm new password4.
-Click Save5.
-Logout6.
-Login with new password
+1. Enter correct current password
+2. Enter new password
+3.Confirm new password
+4. Click Save
+5. Logout
+6. Login with new password

 ### Expected Result